 SEO should be a priority for all websites to grow online and perform well in terms of business goals.
 Therefore, rather than worrying about smaller algorithm changes that Google makes, we always recommend to follow SEO best practices.
 Continuously review and improve your website SEO so that your website performs well over time.

+We are experts in digital marketing and website development.
 To learn more about how we can help to future-proof your website, get in touch.